ppinkowski/js-examples/exercises/exercise1/README.md

 ## Starting the Client Server

+Run `npm install` to install the required dependencies if you haven't already done so

 Run `npm run example` to start the client server.
 The app will be available on http://localhost:5000